MaximilianoBadiola/Memcached/README.md

 Retrieval commands:

     - get
-        get command is used to get the value stored at key.
+        retrieve the value stored at key.
 If the key does not exist in Memcached, then it returns nothing

     - gets
-        gets command is used to get the value with CAS token.
+        retrieve the value stored at key with CAS token.
 If the key does not exist in Memcached, then it returns nothing

 Storage commands: